 This example shows how to implement a custom map.

 In this example the servdate.bynumber map contains information about the servicing dates for systems.
 This map is indexed by the system’s serial number, which in this example is 123.
 Each entry consists of the system owner’s name, a colon, and a comma-separated list of service dates, such as John Smith:1/3/2001,4/5/2003.

 The old map structure is to be mapped onto LDAP entries of the following form:

 dn: number=123,ou=servdates,dc=... \ number: 123 \ userName: John Smith \ date: 1/3/2001 \ date: 4/5/2003 \ . . . objectClass: servDates

 By examining the NISLDAPmapping file, you can see that the mapping closest to the required pattern is group.
 The custom mappings can be modeled on the group mapping.
-Since there is only one map, no nisLDAPdatabaseIdMapping attribute is required.
-The attributes to be added to NISLDAPmapping are the following:
+Because there is only one map, no nisLDAPdatabaseIdMapping attribute is required.
+The attributes to be added to NISLDAPmapping are as follows:

 nisLDAPentryTtl servdate.bynumber:1800:5400:3600 nisLDAPnameFields servdate.bynumber: \ ("%s:%s", uname, dates) nisLDAPobjectDN servdate.bynumber: \ ou=servdates, ?one? \ objectClass=servDates: nisLDAPattributeFromField servdate.bynumber: \ dn=("number=%s,", rf_key), \ number=rf_key, \ userName=uname, \ (date)=(dates, ",") nisLDAPfieldFromAttribute servdate.bynumber: \ rf_key=number, \ uname=userName, \ dates=("%s,", (date), ",")